-Secure Multiparty Computation (SMC) allows computation on encrypted data in a network of independent servers.
+Secure Multiparty Computation (MPC) allows computation on encrypted data in a network of independent servers.

-Each cryptographic protocols has different properties emphasizing either efficiency, security or robustness SMC systems.
-Tailoring the SMC protocols to the applications ensures the optimal result.
+Each cryptographic protocols has different properties emphasizing either efficiency, security or robustness MPC systems.
+Tailoring the MPC protocols to the applications ensures the optimal result.

-The core properties of a SMC system is defined by the security model for the solution:
+The core properties of a MPC system is defined by the security model for the solution:

 - Active security guarantees that every and even a malicious party must follow protocol and cannot learn anything apart from the intended output.